 success of all students has always been the top priority among

 Southwestern faculty and staff.
 The law school offers a series of

 activities that provide assistance and guidance to those who find

 themselves grappling to stay afloat as they seek to master a new way of

-Now, Southwestern has created a new program to be offered for students whose Fall exam scores indicate they might benefit from additional academic support.
-A three-unit, full semester Academic Support course is open by invitation to first-year day students, as well as second-year evening and PLEAS students.
+Now, Southwestern has created a new program to be offered for students whose Fall exam scores indicate they might benefit from additional academic success.
+A three-unit, full semester Academic Success course is open by invitation to first-year day students, as well as second-year evening and PLEAS students.
 Taught by full-time faculty, the course instructs students in critical thinking, writing, listening, case-briefing, client-interviewing and test-taking skills in the context of new doctrinal material.
 This year's course is titled "Defenses in the Law."

 The idea, Professor Carpenter explains, is that integrating new material with new skills is the best way to ensure long-term improvement, since the skills will be translatable to future academic experiences.
 "We are confident that students will see an improvement in their performance in all of their courses," she says.
 "Even while they're in the middle of this course, we expect they will see growth fairly quickly."

 As a whole, Dean Garth says that the new curriculum provides Southwestern's first-year students with a truly unparalleled learning experience.
 "I am confident that we enacted a first-year curriculum that truly takes advantage of the experience of other schools, the best scholarship about legal education, the talents of our faculty, and the careers that our graduates ultimately will pursue."